 What’s great about Chichewa is that it is entirely phonetic, so everything is written just as it sounds.
 Another thing to note is that ‘R’s and ‘L’s kind of sound the same, so often ‘Gabriella’ can become ‘Gablierra’, ‘Chloe’ becomes ‘Chroe’ and ‘Rory’ becomes ‘Loly’!

 A little bit of effort goes a long way and shows a level of respect for the country you are travelling in and its people.
-Connect with the Malawians around you on your holiday, it will enhance your experience in the best way and you will leave with a full heart, treasured memories and a few more Facebook friends!
+Connect with the Malawians around you on your holiday.
+It will enhance your experience in the best way, and you will leave with a whole heart, treasured memories and a few more Facebook friends!

 If you would like to learn more about Malawi, check out our Malawi safari travel guide!